Explore Georgia Tours

 What's Provided:

-Organized tours typically include: safety equipment (helmets, harnesses), paragliding gear, rafting equipment, basic overnight gear for guesthouses.
-Sleeping bags may be needed for remote treks — confirm with your operator.
+Organized tours typically include safety equipment (helmets, climbing gear), paragliding kit, rafting equipment, and basic overnight gear for guesthouses.
+Sleeping bags may be needed for remote treks, so confirm with your operator.

 Safety Considerations: